 Council is offering landholders access to manufactured 1080 baits for the effective control of wild dogs, foxes and pigs.
-Please call 1300 005 872 to order your baits before Wednesday, 7 October.
+Please call 1300 005 872 for any enquiries.

 Council has identified 17 invasive weeds currently active or of alert under the Biosecurity Act 2014.
-To assist landholders in controlling the invasive species, appropriate herbicide is available at a subsidised rate.
+The program to assist landholders in controlling the invasive species is currently under review and is not available at this time.